 Treasurer: Ryan Allen

 Ryan Allen is a high school math teacher in Greeley.
 He has been playing the clarinet since 5th grade including spending 4 years as a a member of the Michigan Marching Band.
 Ryan is originally from Michigan.
-He moved to Colorado 3 years ago and has been in the NCCB ever since, serving as Member-at-Large from early 2017 until fall 2020.
+He has been in the NCCB ever since he moved to Colorado, serving as Member-at-Large from early 2017 until fall 2020.
 When not playing with the NCCB, he enjoys reading, video games, and racquetball, and is an avid board gamer.

 Secretary: Susan Epperson